Master Keyword List

 By now, anguilla-beaches.com, a mature site with strong traffic and even stronger branding (grown through social media) is ready for something bigger.
 The owner has progressed from passive monetization to maxxed out site sponsorships and a popular discount card...

 "The Anguilla Card" capitalizes upon "cheap" and all the things that visitors pay for by giving them 10% off.
-It was a hunch four years ago, but this data would have given her strong confirmation.
+It was a hunch seven years ago, but this data would have given her strong confirmation.
 It might even have given her the idea.

 Where to now?
 She's experimenting with booking.com as an affiliate, so far failing with it.
 If a model can't earn her $1,000 per month, she's wasting time and ad space.